-- 1. Make suggestions to the Program Committee concerning program format and content and be responsible for developing the Extension Sectional program.
-The Chairperson shall preside at Sectional Program meetings and should be a member of the Program Committee. - 2.
-Bring proposals to the Board of Directors through the Chairperson who is a Director at Large of the Board of Directors. - 3.
+1. Make suggestions to the Program Committee concerning program format and content and be responsible for developing the Extension Sectional program.
+The Chairperson shall preside at Sectional Program meetings and should be a member of the Program Committee.

+- 2. Bring proposals to the Board of Directors through the Chairperson who is a Director at Large of the Board of Directors. - 3.
 The Extension Committee Vice-Chairperson shall assess the need for extension or popular types of publications dealing with weed science in consultation with Extension Committee members.
-When such extension publications are identified, the Vice-Chairperson shall facilitate the publication by identifying an author and having the author follow the procedures set forth by the Educational Materials Project, North Central Region.
-For other popular types of publications, the Vice-Chairperson shall facilitate publication as appropriate. - 4.
+When such extension publications are identified, the Vice-Chairperson shall facilitate the publication by identifying an author and potential means of publication. - 4.
 The Chairperson shall pass on instructions and guidance to Vice-Chairperson. - 5.
 The Chairperson shall see that a Vice-Chairperson is elected and shall conduct the meeting of the Extension Section at the annual meeting.